 What consultation with the profession has been held?

 It has been supportive of this move on behalf of its members who have been most adversely affected by the SRA's abolition of the regulatory minimum salary.

-In addition, the Society ran a consultation on the proposals requesting that employers, and providers of training contracts in particular, give their views on the introduction of a recommended minimum salary.
+In addition, we ran an earlier consultation on the original proposals requesting that employers, and providers of training contracts in particular, give their views on the introduction of a recommended minimum salary.

 Will there be any consequences if we do not pay our trainees this salary?